TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 **Note**: The data type and content of the file will be assumed to be the same as the data type of <varname> according to the following rules:

-<varname> is of type string: A 'data item' will be defined as a character string separated from any other data items by white space.
-Thus the file will be written as a text file of strings separated by white space.
-The last string to be written will have a space appended to it.
+<varname> is of type string: A 'data item' will be defined as a character string.
+Thus the file will be written as a text file of strings.
+Only the data in each string variable is output.
+If you wish your output to be separated by white space or have a new line character at the end then it is your responsibility to add that separator to the end of your string variable prior to calling the fput_var command or consider using the print_file and print_value commands for more managed (formatted) output of text to a file.

 <varname> is of type float: A 'data item' will be defined as double (usually 64 bits on most PCs).
 The file will then be written as a raw binary file.

-<varname> is of type int: A 'data item' will be defined an int32_t and the file will then be written as a raw binary file.
+<varname> is of type int: A 'data item' will be defined as an int32_t and the file will then be written as a raw binary file.
+The foregoing is the default behaviour that occurs at the start of any script run.
+However, the size of a 'data item' may be changed to a single byte by means of the fbyte_mode command.
+If byte mode is enabled, only the lowest 8 bits (the least significant byte) of each int are written to the file as an unsigned char.
+This allows for the creation of binary files with byte-level precision.

-**Note**: See also fset_var.
+**Note**: See also fset_var and fbyte_mode.

 ### frame_number